trueagi-io/hyperon-moses/docs/metta-port-highlevel-guide.md

 completed because the development effort was then turned from OpenCog Classic to Hyperon.

-## The Ultimate Goal of that Port
+## The Goal of the Port

-Now let me cut straight to the matter.
-The ultimate goal of that port is not to verbatimely reproduce AS-MOSES inside Hyperon.
-The ultimate goal is to have a *sufficiently open-ended program learning technology that integrates well with the rest of Hyperon to enable some form of cognitive synergy*.
-As such is could almost be renamed into something else such as *Hyperon Program Evolutionary Framework*, depending on how much it departs from the original MOSES.
+I believe the goal of the port should not be to verbatimely reproduce AS-MOSES inside Hyperon.
+The goal, in my opinion, should be to have a *sufficiently open-ended program learning technology that integrates well with the rest of Hyperon to enable some form of cognitive synergy*.
+Indeed, even though AS-MOSES contains important innovations that want be ported, it entirely misses the most import cognitive synergy aspect.
+As such, by the end of the port it is not impossible we may want to renam it into something else such as *Hyperon Program Evolutionary Framework*, depending on how much it departs from the original MOSES.

 Pragmatically speaking, cognitive synergy here means that, if MOSES gets stuck in the process of evolving programs, it can formulate a